kipe91/memoryGame/README.md

 else if (gameMode === "yourDecksName") {
 	$(".playModul-h1").text("yourDecksName");
 	$(".playModul-h1").css("font-family", "yourWantedFontStyle");
-	$(".playModul-ImgTop").attr("src", "images/yourDecksName/modulTop.png");
+	$(".playModul-ImgTop").attr("src", "images/yourDecksName/yourPlaymenuImage.png");
 }
 ```
-> If you download your own font, add it to "main.css" file there you can see how I structured mine.
+> If you download your own font, add it to "main.css" file, there you can see how I structured mine.

 4. Time for the "memory.js" file (row 60+).. add your deck/cards.
 The card name should be the same as the picture name. <br>
 ```